 the whole truth about the problems with evolution, but they don't keep

-knowing all the facts.
+research without knowing all the facts.

-The November 1987 issue of Scientific American was devoted to Entropy, and all the schemes that scientists have come up with over the years to create a perpetual motion engine, and the technical reasons why each idea failed.
+The November 1987 issue of Scientific American was devoted to Entropy, and all the schemes that scientists have come up with over the centuries to create a perpetual motion engine, and the technical reasons why each idea failed.
 Some were quite clever, like involving little trap doors to let hot molecules collect on one side only of a two-chamber box.
 One of the reasons it failed is that you cannot measure the temperature of the molecules without added energy.

 For evolution to work, the small variations that we see in organisms